fbarranco/dvs_bownership/README.md

 The code uses some data and matfiles that are already available in an external repository at: http://www.umiacs.umd.edu/research/POETICON/DVSContours/resources/dataset/complexMotion3.zip.

-The repository contains a README.txt files that explains the contents: dvs data, extracted features, annotated groundtruth, and the results we used in the paper for the boundary detection, assigning border ownership (foreground and background), and the protosegmentation.
+The repository contains a README.txt file that explains the contents: event streams (dvs data), extracted features, annotated groundtruth, and the results we used in the paper for the boundary detection, assigning border ownership (foreground and background), and the protosegmentation.

 ## More documentation ##